kineticfire-labs/semver-multi/README.md

 *semver-multi* generates artifact-level version numbers in coordination with the CI server as follows:
 1. Developers push to the Git server commits aligning to the [Conventional Commits specification](https://www.conventionalcommits.org/) and preferably enforced by Git hooks (todo link)
    1. Server-side and/or client-side Git hooks may be used.
 Server-side hooks are preferred since they are easier to install and enforce and more difficult to bypass.
-Client-side hooks may help the developer before server-side hooks come into play.
+Client-side hooks may help the developer before server-side hooks come into play; it's easier to correct a single commit rejected locally vs. multiple commits as part of a push that gets the rejected by the server.
 Client-side hooks may be the only option if server-side hooks cannot be installed.
 1. The CI server becomes aware of new commits to the repository such as through a push notification, poll, or manual trigger
-1. The CI server retrieves the current contents of the repository by performing a `git checkout` or `git pull` of the repository
+1. The CI server retrieves the current contents of the repository by performing a `git pull` or `git pull` of the repository
 1. A local version of the Git repository is now on the filesystem with the CI server and accessible to *semver-multi*
 1. The CI server, in the course of building the project in the repository, requests that *semver-multi* generate version numbers for the build
-1. *semver-multi* retrieves from the local copy of the Git repository on the filesystem
+1. *semver-multi* reads from the local copy of the Git repository on the filesystem the:
-   1. The last Git tag number
+   1. last Git tag version
-   1. The annotation in the last Git tag, which contains the versions for the project and its artifacts for the last build
+   1. annotation in the last Git tag, which contains the versions for the project and its artifacts for the last build
-   1. The commit message log from the last it tag to current
+   1. commit message log from the last Git tag to the current commit
-   1. The `semver-multi.json` (todo link) which describes the project, its sub-projects and artifacts, and their relationships
+   1. `semver-multi.json` (todo link) which describes the project, its sub-projects and artifacts, and their relationships
-1. *semver-multi* computes the new version numbers for the build
+1. *semver-multi* computes the new version numbers for all projects and artifacts
 1. *semver-multi* creates a new annotated Git tag with the updated versions
-1. *semver-multi* provides a response to the CI server that includes the updated versions for the project and its artifacts
+1. *semver-multi* provides a response to the CI server that includes the updated versions for the projects and artifacts
 1. The CI server pushes the new Git tag
 1. The CI server injects the version numbers as it builds, tests, and delivers/deploys the project artifacts

-Note that the process neither changes the contents of the project nor produces additional commits.
+Note that the process neither changes the contents of the repository nor produces additional commits on the repository.

 ## Implement in Babashka

 [Babashka](https://babashka.org/) is used to implement *semver-multi* as well as the supporting Git hooks and utilities.
 Babashka provides a native Clojure interpreter for scripting.
-Babashka was selected because it allowed the implementation of Git hooks and related utilities to be in the same language as *semver-multi*, which promoted significant code re-use.
+Babashka was selected because it allowed the implementation of scripts--Git hooks and related utilities--to be in the same language as *semver-multi*, which promoted significant code re-use.

 todo see installing Babashka